 In addition to its Minneapolis campus, Augsburg University has a branch campus in Rochester, Minnesota, located at Bethel Lutheran Church.
-We also have our Physician's Assistant Program located just across the river in St Paul at Luther Seminary College.
+We also had our Physician's Assistant Program located just across the river in St Paul at Luther Seminary College until June 2019, and is now located on the University of Minnesota Fairview-Riverside Campus.

 DPS works closely with students, faculty and staff across campus to achieve the highest levels of personal safety possible.
-DPS is staffed 24/7/365, with 12 professional public safety officers and 30 student employees.
+DPS is staffed by team of 12 professional staff members and a number of student employees, all of whom work together to patrol and monitor campus property 24/7, 365 days a year.